penmasters/zabbix-book/docs/ch06-zabbix-templates/templates.md

 structure similar to host groups.
 Subgroups allow administrators to build organized, multi-level collections of templates, which improves navigation and permission granularity.

+Subgtoups are created in Zabbix by adding a `/` in the group names.
+For exmple if we want to create a group `Databases` as a subgroup of `Templates` then we only need to create the new group liek this: `Templates/Databases`.
+However it's recommended to create `Templates` first.

 Example hierarchy: